nikhil-31/StockHawk/README.md

 This application shows a list of stock quotes on the main screen with a floating action button to add new stocks.
 Clicking on one of the stock quotes will take the user to a details screen with a graph to display the value over time of the stocks.

+The widget shows the prices of individual stock quotes clicking on a quote will take the user to the detail screen which has a graph with the value of the stock overtime.

 ##Libraries used

 * William chart